dafer45/TBTK/doc/Manual.md

 ```

 When Properties are extracted on the Ranges format, identifiers IDX_X, IDX_Y, and IDX_Z and corresponding ranges SIZE_X, SIZE_Y, and SIZE_Z are used (see the PropertyExtractor chapter).
-These are used to indicate which subindex that should be maped to the first, second, and third index in the array, and their ranges.
+These are used to indicate which subindex that should be mapped to the first, second, and third index in the array, and their ranges.
 The ranges are stored in the Property and can be accessed using
 ```cpp
 	vector<int> ranges = property.getRanges();